 Supervisors must understand and apply successful management and leadership principles to make sure their employees enjoy an injury- and illness-free work environment.

-In his text, Occupational safety and Health Management, Thomas Anton relates that the supervisor bears the greatest responsibility and accountability for implementing the safety and health program because it is he or she who works most directly with the employee.
+In his text, Occupational safety and Health Management, Thomas Anton relates the supervisor bears the greatest responsibility and accountability for implementing the safety and health program because it is he or she who works most directly with the employee.

 Employers are assigned responsibility and held accountable by Section 5 (The General Duty Clause) of the OSHA Act of 1970, to maintain a safe and healthful workplace.